SinghRavin/SVM/README.md

 Part h)

 Overall the Linear SVC gives the best results with a unique 'best' value for c of 3.38 and corresponding accuracy of around 80%.

+*Useful readings:*

+Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.
+2014.
+An Introduction to Statistical Learning: with Applications in R. Springer Publishing Company, Incorporated.